cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                 http://www.CrypTool.es
                 http://www.CrypTool.pl

-Since beginning of 2010, the rate of CrypTool-1 packages downloaded per month is ca. 6000 (more than 1/2 of the current downloads request the English version).
+Since beginning of 2010, the rate of CT1 packages downloaded per month is ca. 6000 (more than 1/2 of the current downloads request the English version).

 There are two successors of CT1, called CT2 and JCT.
 Their download numbers are: xxxxxxxxxxxxxxxxxx
                JCT: ca. 3000 / month
                CT2: ca. 3000 / month
-The successor versions von CT1 offer a far broader functionality than CrypTool 1.
+The successor versions von CT1 offer a far broader functionality than CT1.

 The aim of all CrypTool versions is to explain cryptographic mechanisms and to demonstrate the use and the limitations of individual mechanisms.
-CrypTool 1 has implemented almost all state-of-the-art crypto functions and allows you to learn about, and use modern and classic cryptography within the same environment in a "playful" manner.
+CT1 has implemented almost all state-of-the-art crypto functions and allows you to learn about, and use modern and classic cryptography within the same environment in a "playful" manner.

 CrypTool is used worldwide
 - within companies to help raising the sensitivity for IT security